Land Acknowledgement

 National and international collaborations

-TCM is increasingly collaborating with theatre companies in Canada and abroad.
+TCM is collaborating with theatre companies in Canada and abroad.
 Offering recent masterpieces such as Un.
 Deux.
 Trois (2022), alterIndiens (2024) and L'Amour telle une cathédrale ensevelie (2024).

 Increasingly diverse programming